MathStuff/Matrices/README.md

                      dtype=dataType #Optional, 'integer'|'float'|'complex'|'dataframe' .
 Data type the matrix will hold, default is 'float'.

                      coldtypes=listOfTypes #Requires dtype=="dataframe" to work.
 Contains the data types each column will hold.
 If nothing is passed, types get declared by the first row.

+                     implicit=False #Optional, boolean.
+If necessary parameters are given, this can be set to True to speed up the setup process.
+Don't change if you aren't sure what your matrix requires to work properly.
                      )

 ```